 If a child's parents are married, grandparents can't ask for visitation; it's only when there's some breakup of the child's family home that grandparents can request visitation with a grandchild.
 Great-grandparents may also request visitation with a child.

-When deciding whether to grant grandparent visitation, the court starts with the presumption that the parents are correct in denying visitation to the grandparent or great-grandparent.
+When deciding whether to grant grandparent visitation, the judge starts with the presumption that the parents are correct in denying visitation to the grandparent or great-grandparent.
 In other words, the judge assumes that the child's parent or custodian knows what's best for the child unless proven otherwise.

 In order to win visitation rights, a grandparent must prove that he or she has established a significant relationship with the child, and that visitation is in the child's best interest.
 Grandparents can show their relationship with grandchildren by showing one of the following: